efiliba/Combinatorics/README.md

 TypeScript.

-The algorithms are generic but were developed for poker hands with multiple decks and with missing cards.
-You can also set 'given' cards.
+The algorithms are generic but were developed for poker hands with multiple decks and / or missing cards. 'given' cards can be set, to be included in the results.

 ## Combinations.ts